 - Complete request logging for security review and incident response

-Organizations with formal AI strategies report 80% success rates versus 37% for those without structured approaches.
+Organizations with formal AI governance strategies are better positioned to manage access, auditability, and risk as AI usage expands across teams.
 MintMCP's audit capabilities provide the foundation for that governance structure.

 Protecting Sensitive Data and Commands